 In your sewing adventures, you may have come across an instruction in a pattern that reads: “stay stitch neck edge” – or otherwise uses the phrase “stay stitching,” without actually explaining what that means.

-Let’s talk a bit about what stay stitching is, as well as some tips about how to stay stitch, so you can add this technique to your crafting repertoire!
+Let’s take a look at what stay stitching is, as well as some tips on how to stay stitch, so you can add this useful technique to your crafting repertoire!

 A stay stitch is a row of stitches on a single fabric layer.
 They are regular length sewing stitches, around two millimetres long, but you don’t remove them like you remove basting stitches.